What is a private water supply [private well]?

 Where can the water get tested?

 MassDEP recommends the use of a state certified analytical laboratory for all water quality testing.
 Local Private Well Regulations may specify the use of a state certified lab.
-A searchable list of MassDEP certified labs can be found at: https://eeaonline.eea.state.ma.us/DEP/Labcert/Labcert.aspx
+A searchable list of MassDEP certified labs can be found at: https://eeaonline.eea.state.ma.us/DEP/Labcert/Labcert.aspx.
+See the link below for instructions on how to use this database.

 Who pays for water testing?